habemus-papadum/stack-notebook/README.md

 #### Nice possibilities that probably won't happen
 * Allow user to choose a slimmer version of IHaskell lacking bundled displays (don't know how to do this without adding complexity to the script)
-* Get ihaskell-display's into stackage (not the full beast, just integration shims for other projects)
+* Get ihaskell-display  into stackage (not the full IHaskell beast, just integration shims needed for other projects)
 * Allow notebooks to include other notebooks cf. NBInclude.jl.
 Useful for notebooks which are meant for teaching.
 * Allow cells to have tags + more complicated annotations.
 Notebook-include, nbconvert to .hs, etc should allow filtering by tag.
+(Notebook 5.0 supports cell tagging)
 * Split modules across cells.
 Annotate a cell's Module.
 * Long term: Make notebooks a first class citizen within ghc.
 Ideally ghc provides an abstraction layer so that tools like hoogle, hindent, etc can be used on a first class haskell source file (.hs, .lhs, .ihsnb, etc) without having to know the details of each format.